 Having a training center so close to a Regional VA Medical Center, shelters and dozens of rescue groups, eager volunteers and veterinary clinics is where Pets Loyal 2 Vets will play a vital role in connecting the community and a new dog with Minnesota veterans.
 To accommodate veterans needs even further, any veteran who is unable to obtain PTSD or TBI treatments and or therapy where they are required to stay at the VA Medical Center in Minneapolis for short-term stays, and lack the resources for a safe home for their dog while they are being treated, Pets Loyal 2 Vets will home their dog free of charge, care for, feed, litely train and even bring their dog to the Minneapolis VA Medical Center for scheduled visits so that the veteran in need of treatment can be assured their dog will be properly cared for in their absence.
 All dogs received for short-term stays must be up to date on all shots, be non-aggressive breeds and not sickly or injured.

-Once dogs are selected for training, we begin by partnering them with a veteran and their specific physical or psychological challenges.
+Once dogs are selected for training, they are paired with a veteran that will help with their specific physical or psychological challenges.
 W do not offer “cookie Cutter” training programs but rather customize training for each veteran’s needs.
 Trained dogs have the ability to recognize the onset of a wide variety of PTSD and TBI related symptoms and make excellent companions.
-If you are a certified Psychiatric Service Dog or Therapy Dog trainer and would like to participate in helping veterans by joining our staff, please contact Pets Loyal 2 Vets for details.

 Everyone deals with traumatic experiences in their own way.
 Whether from witnessing trauma, experiencing trauma or faced with unbearable circumstances.
 If you are a Minnesota veteran suffering from PTSD and TBI related symptoms and have nowhere to turn, call the Veterans Crisis Line at 800-273-8255, they will help you out from that dark place and get you the help you need.
 You don’t have to keep putting yourself through the pain and nightmares, substance abuse and feelings of hopelessness.
 Isolating yourself from everyone, conjuring up thoughts of suicide aimlessly controlling your thoughts as you look for ways you can end it all, seems easier, but it really isn’t necessary.
 That’s where Pets Loyal 2 Vets will play a vital role in helping Minnesota veterans deal with PTSD and TBI related traumas.
 I know it’s easier said then done but it can be turned around with the right help.